Titanium Rings - Care, Cleaning & Polishing

 High Polished Rings

 Minor scratches in polished titanium or precious metals can be removed with a cream metal polish.
-We recommend using Flitz cream metal polish applied with a soft towel.
+I recommend using Flitz cream metal polish applied with a soft towel.
 Use liquid dish soap to remove the polish residue.

 Satin Finish Rings